nasa/cumulus/docs/deployment/README.md

 **Note**: s3 bucket object names are global and must be unique across all accounts/locations/etc.

+### VPC, Subnets and Security Group
+Cumulus supports operation within a VPC, but you will need to separately create the VPC, subnet, and security group for the Cumulus resources to use.
+To configure Cumulus with these settings, populate your `app/.env` file with the relevant values, as shown in the next section, before deploying Cumulus.
+If these values are omitted Cumulus resources that require a VPC will be created in the default VPC and security group.

 ## Earthdata Application

 ### Configure EarthData application